nystudio107/spin-up-statamic-peak/README.md

-# Spin Up Craft 4.4 Beta
+# Spin Up Statamic Peak

 If you want to give the popular Statamic [Peak starter kit](https://statamic.com/starter-kits/studio1902/peak) a try without having to do any setup, this project is for you!